-We lived in Split in Croatia for 6 months until september ’12.
-I love love love Split, it’s my dream town (with just two small exceptions, one being the lack of jobs) .
+We lived in Split in Croatia for 6 months in 2012.
+I’ve been going to Split since 1976 and I absolutely love it, it really is my dream town.
 Anyway, when you move to a new country, you have to get used to the new food habits, to learn where to buy your food and the names of the ingredients in the new language.

 Ne razumijem but I am pretty hungry

 I mean sure, you can get quite far by pointing out stuff but at some point you’ll get stuck.
 That happens to me all the time at the butcher cause I seriously don’t know what to point out, it all looks the same to me, I just know the name in Dutch or French but…not in Croatian.